hbowie/softdevbigideas/links/ideas.md

 [decisions]: a-deliberate-approach-to-decision-making.html

-[A Long-Term Economic Perspective is Essential][economic]

-[economic]: a-long-term-economic-perspective-is-essential.html

 [About the Author][author]

 [author]: about-the-author.html

-[Agree on a Concise, Coherent, Meaningful Product Vision][vision]
+[Agree on Terms of Engagement][terms-of-engagement]

-[vision]: agree-on-a-concise-coherent-meaningful-product-vision.html
+[terms-of-engagement]: agree-on-terms-of-engagement.html

 [Always Remember that Software Development is an Adventure][adventure]